YMandarin/HTMega/README.md

 # Diploma Thesis: HTMega

-The Goal of this Thesis is to develop and create a custom and functional microcontroller on an FPGA.
+The goal of this thesis is to develop and create a custom and functional 16 bit microcontroller on an FPGA.

 You can find the thesis paper in [Thesis.pdf](Thesis.pdf).